 It is also necessary to mention that the Amasty CCPA module extends the Customers grid by adding the “Don’t Sell My Personal Information” column.

 As for the general settings of the Amasty CCPA Magento 2 extension, it is divided into 4 tabs: General, Customer’s Account Privacy Settings, Personal Data Deletion, and Email Notifications.

-The General settings tab lets you enable/disable the extension’s functionality on the frontend and activate automatic cleaning of the log.
-You can specify the number of days after which the logged records should be removed.
+The General settings tab lets you enable/disable the extension’s functionality on the frontend and make the “Don’t Sell My Personal Information” option in the Privacy Settings tab of the customer account visible only to users from California.
+Here, you can also activate the log’s automatic cleaning and specify the number of days after which the logged records should be removed.